 Five national parties have registered a growth in their income by 39 percent to Rs.1,275 crore in 2015 from the previous year, said a report by Association for Democratic Reforms (ADR).
 Unknown sources contributed to 54 percent or Rs.
 685 crore of the funds collected in the year.

 The ruling Bharatiya Janata Party (BJP) had the sharpest increase in its income by 44 percent to Rs.
 970 crore from Rs.
 673 crore in 2014.
 The party declared in its submissions that Rs.
-940 crore came through donations.
+940 crore came through donations, while the rest (Rs.
+30 crore) from other sources.

 Following the BJP, the Bahujan Samaj Party (BSP) and the Communist Party of India (Marxist) received Rs.
 92 crore and Rs.
 59 crore in donations to their annual income of Rs.
 111.95 crore and Rs.123.92 crore, respectively.
 The Nationalist Congress Party (NCP) and the Communist Party of India (CPI) received donations of Rs.
 38.82 crore and Rs.
 72 lakhs to their annual incomes of Rs.
 67.6 crore and Rs.
 1.84 crore, respectively.